warrant-dev/warrant/configuration.md

 If you are using Firebase as your authentication provider, the public key value is optional.

-## Set up datastore & eventstore
+## Set up datastore

-Warrant is a stateful service that runs with an accompanying `datastore` and `eventstore` (for tracking resource & access events).
+Warrant is a stateful service that runs with an accompanying `datastore`.
 Currently, `MySQL`, `PostgreSQL` and `SQLite` (file and in-memory) are supported.
 Refer to these guides to set up your desired database(s):

 - [MySQL](/migrations/datastore/mysql/README.md)
 - [PostgreSQL](/migrations/datastore/postgres/README.md)
 - [SQLite](/migrations/datastore/sqlite/README.md)

-Note: It's possible to use different dbs for the `datastore` and `eventstore` (e.g. mysql for datastore and sqlite for eventstore) but we recommend using the same type of db during development for simplicity.

-Here is an example of a full server config using `mysql` for both the datastore and eventstore:
+Here is an example of a full server config using `mysql` for the datastore:

 ### Sample `warrant.yaml` config (place file in same dir as server binary)